Training a deaf dog requires a significant commitment and lots of patience. Here are a few training tips to help.

 A deaf or hearing impaired dog can learn hand signals and basic obedience commands.
 Most dog trainers use a standard hand signal for each command, but you can come up with your own.
 Get your dogs attention, make your hand signal, and train them to perform the command as you would any other dog.
 You can teach your deaf dog some basic commands: sit, lie down, watch me, come, and stay.

 Your deaf dog is going to surprise you.
 It will open up a world of words for you and your dog.
 They are learning signs (and facial expressions) instead of words.

-To get your dog’s attention, thump on the floor with your fist or foot or wave.
-Some people use a flashlight or a laser light (Radio Shack).
+To get your dog’s attention during your training session, thump on the floor with your fist or foot or wave.
+Some people use a flashlight or a laser light.
 If your dog is outside at night and you want to call him in, turn your porch light off and on.

 From there, you will be able to train and teach him as many signs as you want.
 Some deaf dogs that are 5 or 6 years old know up to 50 signs!
 They learn so fast.

 5. Touch your deaf dog in the same place when waking them

 When waking your dog, do it by always touching him GENTLY in the same place.
 The shoulder is the best.
 Or put your hand in front of his nose and let your smell wake him.
 Give him a treat and lots of love every time you wake him.

 Startling the deaf dog out of sleep is usually the touchiest area.
 The treat will make waking up less traumatic, and he will take it eagerly instead of angry.
 Tell visitors not to touch your dog if he is sleeping, especially children.